-Purpose: This research examines the attitude and behavior corruption/fraud using the social construct, the theory of fraud triangle, the theory of planned behavior and social psychology.
-Design/methodology/approach: The quantitative approach in this study was carried out by collecting survey data using a questionnaire directly to 400 respondents in some cities in Indonesia.
-The analysis is conducted with SPSS, Wrap-PLS, Structural Equation Model (SEM) to test the hypotheses.
+Purpose: This research examines the attitude and behavior of corruption/fraud using the social construct, the theory of fraud triangle, Theory of Planned Behavior, and social psychology.

+Design/methodology/approach: The quantitative approach in this study was carried out by collecting survey data using a questionnaire instrument directly applied to 400 respondents in some cities in Indonesia.
+The analysis is conducted with SPSS, Wrap-PLS and Structural Equation Models (SEM).